bschmalhofer/doc-developer/content/contributing/code-style.rst

 Don't use inline CSS.
 All CSS should either be added by using predefined classes or (if necessary) using JavaScript (e.g. for showing/hiding elements).

 Don't use JavaScript in templates.
-All needed JavaScript should be part of the proper library for a certain frontend module or of a proper global library.
+All needed JavaScript should be part of the proper library for a certain front end module or of a proper global library.
 If you need to pass JavaScript data to the front end, use ``$LayoutObject->AddJSData()``.

 CSS